YOU DON’T TEACH NAVIGATION IN A STORM

 - a.
 Draft a comprehensive crisis management plan that emcompasses how to effectively respond to a crisis from the onset of the response, coordination with first responders, managing all aspects of the incident, to recovery and lessons learned.

+- a.
 The Crisis Management Plan should be considered a living document; therefore, it must be reviewed regularly.
-Routine training must be carried out where individuals have the chance to rehearse their roles—this includes specific training for the CMT and all personnel.
-Table top and practical exercises should be conducted with law enforcement and emergency services.
-In addition to regular in-house reviews of the plan, consulting an outside company such as MG should be considered.
+Routine training must be carried out to include table top and practical exercises with participation from first responders.